Last Updated on June 22, 2023 by Maryam Siddiqui

 Where does public transport in Portugal fall short?

-Public transport in Portugal is far from perfect.
-In some regions, public transport isn’t the best and could improve significantly.
-Thanks to tourists and expats like you, better amendments have been made to the system over the years.
+The system is far from perfect.
+Public transport isn’t the best in some regions and could improve significantly.
+Thanks to tourists and expats like you, better amendments have been made to the system over the years, especially the bus networks.

 Public transport in the Algarve